H. C. Srikantaiah: Key Contributions

 The stamp paper piracy was one of the biggest scams in the recent history of the country which has caused huge losses beyond estimation to the state exchequer.
 The pioneering idea of abolishing the stamp papers and an alternative foolproof system was introduced by Sri.
 H.C Srikantaiah during his tenure of Revenue Minister.
-With the able support of the then Honorable Chief Minister, Sri S.M Krishna, Karnataka was the first state in the Country to abolish stamp papers.
-This saved crores of rupees for the state exchequer.

 Death

 He died on 12 March 2011, at a private hospital in Bangalore after a prolonged illness.
 He was 85.
 He was cremated in his birthplace Hirisave village of Channarayapatna taluk in Hassan district with state honours.